huggingface/transformers/examples/research_projects/jax-projects/README.md

 1. You need to install the Google Cloud SDK.
 Please follow the instructions on [cloud.google.com/sdk](https://cloud.google.com/sdk/docs/install#linux).

-2. Once you've installed the google cloud sdk, you should set your accent by running the following command.
+2. Once you've installed the google cloud sdk, you should set your account by running the following command.
 Make sure that `<your-email-address>` corresponds to the gmail address you used to sign up for this event.

 ```bash
 $ gcloud config set account <your-email-adress>